We have attended many Prides over the years including some of the biggest Pride parades in the world!

 Since then, Pride parades have grown all over the world to epic proportions with attendance in the millions!

 It’s a unique experience to attend one of the biggest pride parades in the world where, for a change, you can feel like part of the majority and not the minority.

 12 Biggest Pride Parades in the World

 Imagine being surrounded by millions of your fellow LGBTQ community celebrating everything that Pride has to offer.

 Check out the biggest pride parades in the world below ranked by reported peak attendance over the years.

 New York Pride

-Coming in at joint number one (unsurprisingly) is New York Pride.
+Coming in at joint number one for the biggest pride parade in the world (unsurprisingly) is New York Pride.

 Given this is one of the first places in the world to have a pride march it is incredible to see how much this has grown!

 In 2019 New York hosted WorldPride bringing in an attendance of over 5 million people making it the largest pride celebration ever recorded!